nomasters/handshake/design-docs/handshake-core.md

 ```

 These keys are used to create one-time use message encryption.
-I message payload looks as follows:
+A message payload appears as follows:

 ```
 {